nathan-gs/nathan-gs.github.com/_posts/2024-02-27-azure-openai-multi-applications-and-scale.md

 One of the challenges of using provisioned throughput is that it allocates a fixed amount of capacity for your applications, regardless of the actual demand.
 This means that you might have spare capacity during periods of low activity, such as at night or on weekends.
 To optimize the utilization of provisioned throughput, you need to design your applications to adapt to the fluctuations in demand.

 In this architecture, I suggest a hybrid approach that combines interactive and batch applications.
 Interactive applications are those that require immediate responses from the Azure OpenAI service, such as chatbots or web apps.
 Batch applications are those that can tolerate some delay in processing, such as data analysis or reporting.
-Interactive applications are directly connected to the Azure OpenAI landing zone, making use of the hub and spoke network topology described above.
+Interactive applications are directly connected to the Azure OpenAI Landing Zone, making use of the hub and spoke network topology described above.
 Batch applications, on the other hand, use [Azure Service Bus](https://azure.microsoft.com/en-us/products/service-bus/), a fully managed cloud messaging service, to communicate with the Azure OpenAI service.

 ```mermaid